lee-zhg/app-modernization-helm3-lab-iks/README.md

 1. Login in [your Github account](https://github.com)

-2. In the search bar at the top left type in `app-modernization-plants-by-websphere-jee6`
+1. In the search bar at the top left type in `app-modernization-plants-by-websphere-jee6`

     ![Search results](images/ss0.png)

-3. Select the repository `IBMAppModernization\app-modernization-plants-by-websphere-jee6` and then click on the **Fork** icon
+1. Select the repository `IBMAppModernization\app-modernization-plants-by-websphere-jee6` and then click on the **Fork** icon

-4. Click the **Clone or download** button from your copy of the forked repo and copy the HTTPS URL to your clipboard
+1. Click the **Clone or download** button from your copy of the forked repo and copy the HTTPS URL to your clipboard

     ![Clone URL](images/ss00.png)

-5. From a client terminal window clone the Git repo  with  the following commands  appending the HTTPS URL from your clipboard
+1. From a client terminal window clone the Git repo  with  the following commands  appending the HTTPS URL from your clipboard

     ```text
-    cd  ~
+    cd  /userdata (or your preferred folders)
     git clone [HTTPS URL for NEW REPO]
     cd app-modernization-plants-by-websphere-jee6
     ```
-6. Build the application .ear file using Maven by typing in (or copying and pasting in) the following command
+1. Build the application .ear file using Maven by typing in (or copying and pasting in) the following command

     ```text
     mvn package
     ```

-7. Add a new name space in registry to store your docker image
+1. Optionally, create a new name space in container registry to store your docker image.

     ```
-    ibmcloud  cr  namespace-add  ups_[your initial]
+    ibmcloud  cr  namespace-add  [your Name Space]
-    export CRNAMESPACE=ups_[your initial]
     ```

+    > Note: only execute the above command when you are instructed to do so.

     > Note: the new name space `ups_[your initial]` must be unique in the entire registry.
 If the new name space is not unique, change it slightly and try again.

+1. Set an environment variable holding the value of your `container regsitry name space` which is provided by workshop instructors.

+    ```
+    export CRNAMESPACE=[your Name Space]
+    ```

-8. Build a docker image  by typing in (or copying and pasting in) the following (uncommented) commands
+1. Build a docker image  by typing in (or copying and pasting in) the following (uncommented) commands

     >Note: if you don't have the environment variables in the command set, replace $CRNAMESPACE with your container registry namespace and $USERNAME with your lab user id.